 Asynchronous communication solution using a message broker enables scalability of backend processors, load-leveling, and application decoupling.

-Apps, devices and systems constantly emit data.
-Ingest millions of events per second as data streams that can be analysed, persisted and visualised.
+Apps, devices, and systems constantly emit data.
+Ingest millions of events per second as data streams that can be analyzed, persisted, and visualized.

 Event-driven applications leverage the scalability of serverless computing to handle discrete events coming from disparate systems.